yabtaour/Minishell-42/ReadMe.md

 - It analyses the syntactical structure and checks if the given input is in the correct syntax of the programming language or not.

----> I took care of the Lexer - Parsing - syntax analysis
+---> I took care of the Lexer - syntax analysis - expanding - parsing
----> My peer too care of the execution - signals handling